 Why Teaching English Abroad Jobs Are Recession-Proof

-The ongoing economic crisis sweeping much of the globe is raising questions around our planet about the continued viability of many careers that were once considered stable.
+The economic crises that sometimes sweep the globe raise questions about the viability of many careers that were once considered stable.
 One profession that will always persist, regardless of the economic situation, is that of the teacher.
 Education is a prerequisite to almost any field of endeavor and teaching abroad is an increasingly viable option for educators.
 The primary characteristics a successful applicant will possess are the heart and dedication required by the profession, as well as the ability to meet a given country’s current requirements for employment.
-True, there are countries such as Japan where long-term recession or stagnation are not a guarantee for a job, but for every Japan there are scores of countries around the world where teaching jobs are available for those with a college degree and a certificate (in some cases even less qualifications are necessary).
+True, there are countries such as Japan where long-term recession or stagnation are not a guarantee for a job, but for every Japan there are scores of countries around the world where teaching jobs are available for those with a college degree and a certificate (in some cases even fewer qualifications are necessary).